davnn/fastpaced-articles/beautiful-interpolation/index.md

 \end{aligned}
 $$

-Our cubic spline is now defined as:
+Our cubic spline is now defined as

 $$
 S(x)=